happyloa/Site-Add-on-Watchdog/readme.txt

 Recommended workflow: on CI/CD platforms, add a job step that boots your WordPress/WP-CLI container, runs pending database migrations if needed, and then calls `wp watchdog scan --notify=false` to verify the plugin state without spamming production channels.
 Promote to production by rerunning the same command with notifications enabled when you are ready to alert your team.

 == Changelog ==

+= 1.5.0 =
+* Rename the main plugin file and asset handles to match the plugin slug and unique prefix.
+* Prefix options, transients, hooks, and cron events with `siteadwa_` while migrating existing saved data.
+* Move admin inline styles into the enqueued stylesheet and prevent direct template access.

 = 1.4.0 =
 * Improve the scan history card layout so risk pills stay aligned with their titles.